 27. Game Over – Go Karting Racing

-Game Over is the Gold Coast’s largest indoor family entertainment center and caters for all ages.
-There is just so much to do for the whole family to enjoy including a range of arcade machines, laser tag, climbing and even a Zip Coaster which is an exciting ride that will let you soar above the kart track while others are racing beneath you.
+Game Over is the Gold Coast’s largest indoor family entertainment centre and caters for all ages.
+There is just so much to do here for the whole family.
+There is a range of arcade machines, laser tag, climbing and even a Zip Coaster which is an exciting ride that will let you soar above the kart track while others are racing beneath you.
 Family activities Gold Coast – doesn’t get much better than this!

-The go karts are suitable for children from 7 years of age whilst children from the age of 4 can join laser tag and the clip’n’climb with children from the age of 6 being able to join the zip coaster.
+The go-karts are suitable for children from 7 years of age.
+Children from the age of 4 can join laser tag and the clip’n’climb and children from the age of 6 being able to join the zip coaster.

-Located 88-108 Siganto Drive, Helensvale (20 minute drive from Surfers Paradise), Game Over is open Monday to Wednesday from 10am to 8pm, Thursday to Saturday from 10am to 9pm and 10am to 5pm on Sundays.
+Game Over is located in Helensvale (20-minute drive from Surfers Paradise) and is open Monday to Wednesday from 10 am to 8 pm, Thursday to Saturday from 10 am to 9 pm, and 10 am to 5 pm on Sundays.

-At the time of publishing the karting sessions start at $39.00 per adult and $34.00 per child.
-The other activities cost extra but if you are keen to spend a whole day there and try out all that is on offer you can buy a combo package too.
+At the time of publishing the karting, sessions start at $39.00 per adult and $34.00 per child.
+The other activities cost extra, but you can buy a combo package too.
 Click here to see the range of packages available and to book tickets online.